 A single applicant can contribute US$150,000 to the Sustainable Growth Fund (SGF).
 The contribution for a family of up to four will be US$195,000.
 For additional dependants, regardless of age, the contribution requirement is US$10,000 per dependant.

 Usually, processing time for any of the routes above to gain St Kitts & Nevis Economic Citizenship is approximately three months.
-For an additional US$46,000, the applicant can be fast tracked, and the passport received in approximately 45 days.
+For an additional fee, the applicant can be fast tracked.
+More information can be provided on request.

 Key Features of the Scheme